lihaoyi/macropy/readme.md

 print laughs2.parse("lollollol") # ['lollollol]
 ```

 Where the function `"".join"` is used to join together the list of results from `laughs1` into a single string.
+As mentioned earlier, `laughs2` can also be written as `laughs2 = laughs1.join`.

 ###Binding Values using `>>`